Regional support and intervention teams: what schools need to know

 Ofsted will still be the arbiter on how pupil outcomes are being impacted.
 There will be accountability for the delivery of support, officials said.

-The DfE said it envisages the number of schools needing more targeted support will be in the “low hundreds”.
+The DfE said it envisages that the number of schools needing more targeted support will be in the “low hundreds”.
 An “even smaller number of schools” are expected to need structural intervention.

 Job adverts go live today